betawax/vagrant/README.md

 # Vagrant Stack

-Dead simple Vagrant LAMP Stack for local PHP development.
+Vagrant LAMP Stack for local PHP development.

 ✔︎ Get up and running with Vagrant in minutes by using a shell script for provisioning
 ✔︎ Hassle free project setup with a pre-configured private network and synced folder